 Nar Phu valley Trek Solo

-To do the Nar Phu Valley trek solo is not possible as we need a minimum of 2 people.
-We need to issue a special permit and need 2 people.
-The solo trek is possible by joining our group but you need to enter and exit Nar and Phu valley together.
-You can do a solo trek with a guide and follow the group itinerary.
+Doing this trek solo is impossible as we need at least two people.
+We need to issue a special permit and must two people.
+The solo trek is possible by joining our group, but you must enter and exit Nar and Phu Valley together.
+You can do a solo tour with a guide and follow the group itinerary.

-The solo Nar phu valley trek is quite expensive.
-If you are 2 people it will cost you less.
-Nar Phu Valley Trek solo offers you an unforgettable experience of the purest Himalayan environment, and landscape as well as unique culture.
-Don’t wait, contact us directly for bookings and we will help you to explore this fantastic part of Nepal at a very good cost.
+The solo adventure is quite expensive.
+If you are two people, it will cost you less.
+Our Solo trek offers an unforgettable experience.
+It provides the purest Himalayan environment, landscape, and unique culture.
+Don’t wait!
+Contact us for bookings.
+We will help you explore this fantastic part of Nepal at an excellent cost.

 Nar Phu Valley trek cost

-Nar phu valley trek is a difficult-to-level travel route, so you need to have the proper equipment to succeed on this trip.
-You will sleep in the tea house and eat there so you just need to carry your personal belongings which are enough from the cold.
-Below are some suggested items to take with you while on the route in the Nar Phu Valley trek.
+The trekking route is a difficult-to-level travel route.
+It would help if you had the proper equipment to succeed.
+You will sleep and eat in the tea house, so you must carry your belongings, which are enough for the cold.
+Below are some suggested items for the Nar Phu Valley trek route.

-- Walking boots with waterproof and have ankle support
+- Walking boots should be waterproof and have ankle support.

 - Trainer or casual shoes you can use after a day trek.